 Thank you Terima Kasih

 The tax year in Malaysia runs from 1st January to 31st December.

-Form TP1: From January 2016 all Malaysian employers must allow their employees to claim allowable deductions and rebates via form TP1 at least twice a year.
-Form TP1 is designed to result in lower tax deductions for claimants.
-It is the employee’s responsibility to ensure the accuracy of these claims and keep records and receipts for up to 7 years.
+With effect from January 2016, all Malaysian employers must allow their employees to claim allowable deductions and rebates via form TP1, resulting in lower tax deductions, at least twice a year.
+Please note that it is the employee’s responsibility to ensure the accuracy of these claims and keep records and receipts for up to 7 years.
 The employer is obliged to process the amount submitted by the employee and is not responsible for the veracity or accuracy of figures submitted by the employee.

 SOCSO administer two types of social protection schemes:

-The EPF (Employees Provident Fund) is a social security institution formed according to the Laws of Malaysia, and the Employees Provident Fund Act 1991 (Act 452).
-It provides retirement benefits for members through management of their savings in an efficient and reliable manner, and ensures such contributions are payable to the employees in full on reaching the age of 55 years.
+The Employees Provident Fund manages the compulsory savings plan and retirement planning for employees in Malaysia.
+Membership of the EPF is mandatory for Malaysian citizens, and voluntary for non-Malaysian citizens.
+The EPF is a social security institution formed according to the Laws of Malaysia, Employees Provident Fund Act 1991 (Act 452) provides retirement benefits for members through management of their savings in an efficient and reliable manner and that such contributions are payable to the employees in full on reaching the age of 55.

 Income Tax – Deadline 15th of the following month

 EPF – Deadline 15th of the following month

 SOCSO – Deadline 15th of the following month